-The Masters School provides an English as a Second Language (ESL) program for international students whose English is not yet strong enough for enrollment in mainstream English class.
-ESL courses are offered at intermediate and advanced levels with the goal of preparing students for and supporting them through the rigors of mainstream coursework by teaching skills and covering material that accelerates English language acquisition.
-By providing students with these classes, in addition to their mainstream courses, they will be able to express themselves effectively in English and acquire the means to become fully engaged in all aspects of community life.
+The goal of the program is to prepare students for and support them through the rigors of mainstream coursework by teaching skills and covering material that will accelerate their English language learning.
+Our hope is that by providing international students with special classes in addition to their mainstream courses, they will develop the skills and the confidence to express themselves effectively in English and will thereby acquire the means to become fully engaged in all aspects of community life here at Masters.